 How is this course assessed or examined?

-You can enrol now for Edexcel History of Art A-level examinations from Summer 2023.
+You can enrol now for Edexcel History of Art A-level examinations for Summer 2024.

 You will be required to complete the two written assessments for written A-level History of Art: